Game: Li’l Red (Super Colossal Reels)

 Advantage Play Potential: Low

-What Makes it Special: 100 lines for as little as 50 credits, with a reel of wilds on the smaller reels transferring to the colossal reels.
+What Makes it Special: 100 lines for as little as 60 credits, with a full reel of wilds on the smaller reels transferring to the colossal reels.
 A persistent state wild element is introduced as part of the more/better bet structure.

 The Colossal Reels games is a classic format that WMS developed a decade ago, and due to the hardware the games utilize being phased out in many casinos due to lack of parts, the games are slowly becoming harder to come by.